cornwell/cornwell.github.io/_posts/2025-05-30-CDCdiabetes-survey-gaussian-svm.md

 In the study by Xie et al., the most accurate model was a neural network model, with 82.41% accuracy.
 However, this model only had a recall of 0.3781.
 The researchers fit a decision tree model which had accuracy 74.26% and recall of 0.5161.
 They also used a support vector machine with Gaussian kernel, achieving accuracy of 81.78% and recall of 0.4014.

-My students used a support vector machine with Gaussian kernel to fit a predictive model to the balanced data posted on Kaggle by Teboul.
-They obtained between 74% and 75% accuracy on test data, but did not report on the recall for the model.
+My students used support vector machines, one with polynomial kernel and another with Gaussian kernel to fit predictive models to the balanced data posted on Kaggle by Teboul.
+Both models had between 74% and 75% accuracy on test data; the students did not report on the recall for the model.

 ### Reconsidering the data
 Here, I'll work with the balanced data that my students used.
 Before jumping into training a model, let's think about properties of this data.
 Of the 21 independent variables, 14 are binary.
 Consider just these 14 columns in the data; that is, for the moment, remove the other columns so that we have just over 70,000 instances, each a vector of fourteen 0's and 1's.
-There are $$2^{14} \approx 16,000$$ possible vectors, so we are guaranteed that there are some distinct rows (instances) that are identical in these binary columns.
+There are $$2^{14} \approx 16,000$$ possible vectors, so we are guaranteed that there are some distinct instances (rows) that are identical in these binary columns.

 I come from a background that is on the geometry side of mathematics, so I think of each of these binary vectors as representing a vertex on a hypercube $$[0,1]^{14} \subset \mathbb R^{14}$$.
 While some of the vertices will represent multiple instances in the data, how _mixed_ are the vertices in terms of the target label (on average)?
-In other words, are most instances at a vertex where the proportion of the other instances at the same vertex, that have the same label, is something close to 0.5?
-Or are most of the vertices "_mostly just one label_"?
+In other words, at a given vertex, do "most" instances have the same label, or is it closer to 50/50?
+The answer will certainly vary from vertex to vertex, but what happens on average?

-First off, since there are about $$16000$$ vertices here, if the points were evenly spread amongst them then each vertex would correspond to $$1/16000$$ of the data (which is about $$6\times10^{-3}$$ _percent_ of the data &ndash; either 4 or 5 instances at each vertex).
+First off, since there are about $$16000$$ vertices here, if the points were evenly spread amongst them then each vertex would correspond to $$1/16000$$ of the data (which is about $$6\times10^{-5}$$, i.e., $$0.006\ \%$$ of the data &ndash; 4 to 5 instances at each vertex).
+The data is not that spread out; it seems fairly typical to find vertices that correspond to something between $$0.5\ \%$$ and $$2\ \%$$ of the data (and perhaps there are some vertices with no corresponding instances in the data, I have not checked).

 When we find data points (instances) corresponding to the same vertex as row 0 (see second Jupyter notebook cell below), we get about $$0.6\ \%$$ of the data.
 The average of $$y$$-labels among these instances is $$0.493$$.
 In other words, the labels of the data at the same vertex as row 0 are nearly evenly split.
 Luckily, this is not the case for all vertices.
 In the later notebook cells below, we see that for the instances that match row 20 (which is over $$4.5\ \%$$ of the data), only $$11.6\ \%$$ of them have $$y$$-label equal to 1; in the example following that, for the instances that match row 2725 (which is about $$0.51\ \%$$ of the data), over $$84\ \%$$ of them have $$y$$-label equal to 1.